halilozel1903/KotlinTutorials/README.md

 ![Screenshot](kotlin.jpeg)

-# What is Kotlin ❓
+# What is Kotlin❓

+`Kotlin` is a cross-platform, statically typed, general-purpose programming language with type inference. `Kotlin` is designed to interoperate fully with `Java` and the `JVM` version of Kotlin's standard library depends on the `Java` Class Library, but type inference allows its syntax to be more concise.

-I added the platforms it supports and great resources.
-You can access the article from the link below:
+You can access the article from the link below: 👇🏼

 https://medium.com/@halilozel1903/kotlin-nedir-43e312d2dca6

 ## The goal of the project 🎯

 Starting from the most basic topics about Kotlin, learning advanced topics by myself and creating an interactive project by sharing the information I have learned with you.
-Friends, I'm waiting for your comments and suggestions.

 ## Project Content 🛠
-It is a project that contains various information and examples about the basics of programming with Kotlin. <br>
+It's a project that contains various information and examples about the basics of programming with Kotlin.

 ## Project Subjects 🔖
 - [Hello World](https://github.com/halilozel1903/KotlinTutorials/blob/master/src/main/kotlin/HelloWorld.kt)